 Boats are dry-docked for the winter and the sea is frozen.

-You’ll find a restaurant, Yacht Club (closed for the winter), and accommodation in the Port Harbour Area.
+A restaurant, Yacht Club – closed for winter – and accommodation graces the Port Harbour Area.

-If you’re not staying in the Old Town, you most certainly will walk through a park to get to the Old Town as it’s almost surrounded by one park on another; gorgeous in the winter as everything is covered in a blanket of snow.
+If you’re not staying in the Old Town, you most certainly will walk through a park to get to the Old Town as it’s almost surrounded by one park on another – gorgeous in the winter as everything is covered in a white blanket of fresh snow.

-Apartments work out more economical as you can keep the cost down by buying food at a market or supermarket and cooking meals yourself.
+Apartments work out more economical as you can keep costs down by preparing meals yourself.

-The quality is also more upmarket and comfortable than staying in Hostels – I’m too old for dorms these days.
+The quality of apartments is also more upmarket and comfortable than staying in Hostels.
+I’m too old for dorms these days.

-Our host, Kaiku collected us from Tallinn’s airport and took us to the apartment (poor guy waited half an hour, as our plane was late).
+Our host Kaiku collects us from Tallinn’s airport and takes us to the apartment (poor guy waited half an hour as our plane was late).

-The apartment is only a 30-minute walk to the Old Town.
-It is nice and cosy, includes linen and everything you need; nothing is lacking.
-Chocolates and sweets were also waiting and such a lovely gesture.
+The comfortable cosy apartment is only a 30-minute walk to the Old Town and includes linen – nothing is lacking.
+Chocolates and sweets also await and such a lovely touch.

-Extended our stay here as we loved it so much, but as this apartment was booked, we had to move to another of Kaiku’s apartments.
+Extended our stay here as we love it so much.
+As this apartment is booked, we move to another of Kaiku’s apartments.

-The second apartment is about a 20-minute walk from the Old Town and larger than the first one but still included all the trimmings.
+The second apartment is around a 20-minute walk from the Old Town and larger than the first apartment, but still included all the trimmings.

-Maybe I’m stating the obvious, but a way to keep costs down is not to eat out too much apart from the obligatory coffees and pastries every day.
-It’s easy to spend a lot of money eating out, which blows your daily budget out quickly.
+Maybe I’m stating the obvious, but a great way to keep costs down when travelling longterm is don’t eat out too much, apart from the obligatory coffees and pastries every day.
+It’s easy to spend a lot of money eating out, which blows out your daily budget quickly.

-I can get used to the Land of Estonia so far as it’s very civilised, with loads of great coffee shops serving up hearty warm meals and wonderful pastries for cheaper prices than SE Asia.
-Also loads of Italian restaurants here.
+I can get used to the Land of Estonia so far with its great coffee shops serving up hearty warm meals and wonderful pastries at cheaper prices than SE Asia – also loads of Italian restaurants here…

-Spent almost 2 hours at the supermarket around the corner yesterday.
-It’s massive with long isles full of lovely cheeses, all types of fish that one can only dream of, cured hams and Salamis, mountains of chocolates, and so much more – heaven!
+Spent almost 2 hours at the massive supermarket around the corner yesterday.
+Long isles full of lovely cheeses await, as does all types of fish that are occur only in my dreams, cured hams and Salamis, mountains of chocolates, and so much more – just heaven!
 And, all at prices one third or cheaper than Australian supermarkets…how can this be?

-Maiasmokk Kohvik (Pikk tn 16) – Definitely a favourite daily haunt in the oldest operational cafe in Tallinn (and Estonia) and operating at the same location since 1864.
+On Pikk tn 16, the Maiasmokk Kohvik is definitely a favourite daily haunt and is the oldest operational cafe in Tallinn (and Estonia) – operating at the same location since 1864.